AbhiChaudhary007/Bank-Churners/README.md

 # Bank-Churners
-Predicting customer if they are going to churn or not
+Predicting customer if they are going to churn or not.
+And Deploy the app to heroku